-In this edition of Ask UXmatters, our experts discuss what skills are essential and desirable for a UX Designer.
+In this edition of Ask UXmatters, our experts discuss the following topics:

-Each month in Ask UXmatters, our panel of UX experts answers our readers’ questions about a broad range of user experience matters.
+Every month, Ask UXmatters gives our panel of UX experts an opportunity to answer our readers’ questions about a broad range of user experience matters.
 To get answers to your own questions about UX strategy, design, user research, or any other topic of interest to UX professionals in an upcoming edition of Ask UXmatters, please send your question to us at: [email protected].